kevinmeunier/jquery-serialtip/README.md

 ## Compatibility
-jQuery serialtip has been tested in: IE, Edge, Chrome, Firefox, and Safari.
+jQuery serialtip has been tested in: IE, Edge, Chrome (desktop and mobile), Firefox (desktop and mobile), and Safari (desktop and mobile).

 ## Self-Hosted